 - Make sure your backup team serves their duty properly.

-- Include any technology it was missing in the previous one.
+- Include any technology that was missing in the previous one.

 - Check whether the communication strategy was appropriate for your event type.

-In conclusion, being prepared for anything and having backup plans is the most important lesson we learned over the last few years.
-That’s why event risk management is a critical aspect of event planning that helps to ensure the success of your event and minimise the impact of potential disruptions.
+In conclusion, being prepared for anything and having backup plans is the most important lesson we have learned over the last few years.
+That’s why event risk management is a critical aspect of event planning.
+It helps ensure the success of your event and minimise the impact of potential disruptions.

 By being proactive in your approach to risk management, you can ensure that your event runs smoothly and that your attendees have a positive experience.
 Whether you’re planning a big conference or a small meeting, effective event risk management is essential for the success of your event.